 PROMOTING HUMAN DISEASE RESEARCH BY EARLY-CAREER PHYSICIAN SCIENTISTS

-While the majority of funding comes from the Patterson Trust, support for cancer-related research will also be provided by the William O. Seery Foundation.
+While the majority of funding comes from the Patterson Trust, proposals focused on understanding cancer and improving its treatment are highly encouraged and are eligible for support through additional funds provided by the William O. Seery Foundation.
 The Seery Foundation was created in 2006 to support “research for the treatment and cure of cancer of all types.”